Germany beat brave Algeria 2-1 in extra time

 PORTO ALEGRE Brazil Germany were pushed all the way by an inspired Algeria on Monday before Andre Schuerrle and Mesut Ozil secured them a 2-1 extra-time victory to send them into a mouth-watering World Cup quarter-final meeting with France.

-The North African outsiders played with energy and confidence to regularly expose a static German defence but in the end the European team's power and fitness counted.
+The North African outsiders played with energy and confidence to regularly expose a static German defense but in the end the European team's power and fitness counted.

 With the score 0-0 at full-time, substitute Schuerrle flicked in a low-cross from Thomas Mueller.
 Ozil buried the Algerian dream in the last minute - but in a final moment of drama, Abdelmoumene Djabou grabbed a consolation goal for the brave Algerians just before the final whistle.